 greatest programming capability.
 Check the Native

 Instruments website often for sales, especialy holiday sales.
-At least
+Once a

-more "universal" types of world music.
+more "universal" types of world music in mind.
 This leaves

 market.
 I discovered that gap one day while searching for a virtual

 polka concertina for one of my studio's productions.
 I couldn't find